Lightstreamer/helm-charts/DEPLOYMENT.md

 1. Embed the Adapter Set's resources in the image

-   - Prepare a custom Lightstreamer-based container image by copying the adapter's resources to into the `/lightstreamer/adapters` directory of the image:
+   - Build a custom Lightstreamer-based container image by copying the adapter's resources to into the `/lightstreamer/adapters` directory of the image:

      ```yaml
+     # Dockerfile example
      FROM lightstreamer
      COPY myadapter /lightstreamer/adapters/myadapter
      ...

      ```

-   > [!IMPORTANT]
-   > Do not include the usual adapters.xml file, which is normally required to deploy an Adapter Set in a non-Kubernetes environment, as the file will be dynamically rendered according to the provided configuration in the Helm Chart values.
+     **IMPORTANT** Do not include the usual `adapters.xml` file, which is normally required to deploy an Adapter Set in a non-Kubernetes environment, as the file will be dynamically rendered according to the provided configuration in the Helm chart values.

-   - Update the [`image.repository`](README.md#imagerepository) with the reference to the new image:
+   - Update [`image.repository`](README.md#imagerepository) with the reference to the new image:

      ```yaml
      image: